Nova Scotia

 According to Nova Scotia Health, 17 families attend the event, where SchoolsPlus facilitators lead child-friendly activities, and crisis, outreach and health promotion staff are on hand to offer support and resource navigation.

-At 3:04 p.m., RCMP issue a news release correcting the spelling of Lilly's name.
+At 3:04 p.m. local time, RCMP issue a news release correcting the spelling of Lilly's name.
 The agency had previously been spelling her name as Lily.

 TUESDAY, MAY 13